emoutrey/CortexPlusDicePoolVisualizer/README.md

 TODO list is as follows:

-- Replace the modal library, the current one isn't responsive or tailwind-friendly
 - Use Web Workers to multithread the permutation map generation and traversal
 - Add a loading spinner
 - Add average effect die calculation